nixinator/katacoda-scenarios/nix-shell-usage/step2.md

 }
 </pre>

+please remove the lines 17 and 18 from test.nix (else the nix interpter will throw an error)

-now we can nix-shell test.nix
+now we can start a new shell with nix-shell test.nix

 `nix-shell /home/nixuser2/test.nix`{{execute}}